onedataengineer21/notebooks/README.md

-# notebooks
+# Jupyter Notebooks

-This repo hosts the jupyter notebooks
+This repo consists of notebooks which include

+* Data Exploration using Pandas and Pyspark
+* ETL Flow using Pyspark and Pandas
+* Data visualizations using Matplotlib and Seaborn